24/7 Emergency Service

 • Ventilation louvers open and unobstructed

-• Suction, discharge, and bypass valves are open
+• Suction, discharge, and bypass valves fully open

 • Suction and discharge gauges reading normal pressure